ccuulinay/garbage_cls/README.md

     - Inception V3 to do the transfer learning.
     - 30 epoches and one average global pooling 2D and without dropout.
     - Now the accuracy is *30%*.
+- A sync & block API done for serving the model above.
+    - POST request -> image_file: image
+    - response -> comment: prediction class name

 ---

 Todo
 - Scrape more data.
 - Build the backend to provide a service.
-    - Accept upload image and return class name.
-    - Flask.
+    - Build async processes with APIs.
 - Build a transfer learning model on first level.
     - Fine tune the model.
 - Build a ransfer learning model on second level.